 How to take it: Tablets, teas, capsules, or liquid drops.

 Not only does California poppy make for great Instagram fodder, but its extract can also be an effective sleep aid.
 With its mild sedative-analgesic properties, it’s an often overlooked natural herb that calms your nervous system and helps you sleep faster.
 In one study, researchers found it improved both sleep length and sleep quality.

 How to take it: Tea or liquid drops.

-Lavender is the OG stress-reliever and sleep-inducer, and you can find it in many iterations, from candles to home sprays.
+Lavender is the OG stress reliever and sleep inducer, and you can find it in many iterations, from candles to home sprays.
 But, does it actually work?
 According to science, yes.
-In one study from 2005 at Wesleyan University, subjects who smelled whiffs of lavender in vials before sleeping had an increased amount of deep sleep and slow-wave sleep; they also felt more energetic in the morning.
+In one Wesleyan University study from 2005, subjects who smelled whiffs of lavender in vials before sleeping had an increased amount of deep sleep and slow-wave sleep; they also felt more energetic in the morning.
 Another study found that lavender oil sprinkled on the bedclothes of 12 female insomniacs helped them fall asleep more easily and improved their sleep quality.

-Lastly—it may be helpful to get your S.O. (or like, anyone) to give you a lavender oil massage before bed if you really have trouble sleeping.
-A recent study found that subjects who were massaged with lavender oil essential oils resulted in improved sleep quality, a more stable mood, better concentration and reduced anxiety.
+Lastly—if possible—it may be helpful to have someone give you a lavender oil massage before bed if you really have trouble sleeping.
+A recent study found that subjects who were massaged with lavender oil essential oils experienced improved sleep quality, a stabler mood, better concentration, and reduced anxiety.

 How to take it: Essential oil through olfactory.